The Marriage of Figaro: Act 2

-While the Countess and Cherubino are waiting for Susanna to come back, they suddenly hear the Count arriving.
-Cherubino quickly hides in the closet and locks the closet door.
-The Countess reluctantly lets the Count into her room.
-The Count hears a noise from the closet.
-The Countess tells him that Susanna is in the closet, and that she cannot come out, because she is trying on her wedding dress.
-At this moment, Susanna re-enters from another room, quickly realizes what's going on, and hides before anyone can see her (Trio: "Susanna, or via, sortite" – "Susanna, come out!").
-The Count shouts through the closet door for her to identify herself by her voice, but the Countess orders her to be silent.
-Furious and suspicious, the Count leaves, with the Countess, in search of tools to force the closet door open.
+While the countess and Cherubino are waiting for Susanna to come back, they suddenly hear the count arriving.
+Cherubino quickly hides in the closet and locks the door.
+The countess reluctantly lets the count into her room.
+The count hears a noise from the closet.
+The countess tells him that Susanna is in the closet and that she cannot come out because she is trying on her wedding dress.
+At this moment, Susanna re-enters from another room, quickly realises what is going on, and hides before anyone can see her (Trio: "Susanna, or via, sortite" – "Susanna, come out!").
+The count shouts through the closet door for her to identify herself by her voice, but the countess orders her to be silent.
+Furious and suspicious, the count leaves with the countess, in search of tools to force the closet door open.
 As they leave, he locks all the bedroom doors to prevent the intruder from escaping.
 Cherubino and Susanna emerge from their hiding places, and Cherubino escapes by jumping through the window into the garden.
-Susanna then takes Cherubino's place in the closet, vowing to make the Count look foolish (duet: "Aprite, presto, aprite" – "Open the door, quickly!").
+Susanna then takes Cherubino's place in the closet, vowing to make the count look foolish (duet: "Aprite, presto, aprite" – "Open the door, quickly!").